martintb/correlate/README.md

 #**CORRELATE**
 Calculates various spatial correlation functions in real and reciprocal space.
-Code is MPI aware and can be used with any number of mpi processes up to the number of atoms in your *type1* group.
+Code is MPI aware and can be used with any number of MPI processes up to the number of atoms in your calculation.

 Example invocation:
 ```